Amber Portwood Dumps Fiance After He FAILS Lie Detector!

 “Baier has been accused of having at least nine children with six different women.
 Five women sued Baier for overdue child support payments in an Indiana court, but the cases have been dismissed,” the outlet revealed to readers.

-As if that weren’t enough, Radar Online also revealed the now-ex-fiance of Amber Portwood has been accused of reaching out to a number of other Teen Mom and Teen Mom 2 stars, including Farrah Abraham and Jenelle Evans, before ultimately settling for a relationship with Portwood.
+As if that weren’t enough, Radar Online also revealed the now-ex-fiancé of Amber Portwood has been accused of reaching out to a number of other Teen Mom and Teen Mom 2 stars, including Farrah Abraham and Jenelle Evans, before ultimately settling for a relationship with Portwood.

 Amber Portwood and Matt Baier recently spoke to E!
 News about their upcoming wedding and during the interview, Baier expressed his interest in getting married on the day they met face to face for the first time.